 “This post may contain affiliate links.
 Please read my disclosure for more info.

-The idea of time blocking, or using a block schedule, is that it’s not enough to just write down your plan.
-We all have things we want to get done.
-But unless we get super intentional with our time, those things just keep getting moved to next week.
+The idea of time blocking, is that it’s not enough to just write down your tasks.
+Unless they’re assigned to a specific time, your day will control you.
+And whatever’s not urgent will keep getting moved to next week.

-Remember those awful bells in high school telling us when we were able to move?
-It seemed prison-like, and immature at the time, but is it really?
+Remember those awful bells in school telling us when we were able to move?
+It seemed prison-like then, but is it really?

 Suppose your school system made the announcement: “We’re going to continue to teach your kids Math, Reading, Science and History.
-But we’re not going to have structured time periods.
-We’ll just work it all in where we can”.
+But we won’t have structured time periods.
+We’ll just work it all in when we can.”

-You’d probably wonder how they’ll get anything accomplished.
+You might wonder how they’ll get anything accomplished.
 They’re teaching hundreds of students simultaneously.
-So if your daughter needs to know Algebra by June, wouldn’t it feel more secure knowing that she’ll be doing just that every single morning from 9:15 to 10:00?
+So if your daughter needs to know Algebra by June, wouldn’t it feel more secure knowing that she’ll be doing it every single morning from 9:15 to 10:00?

 And when there’s a test or quiz scheduled for a certain day, isn’t it always first up?
-The most important thing is done first, and the less crucial things – the sand – fill in the rest of the period.
+The most important thing is scheduled first, and the less critical things fill in the rest of the period.

 Controlling the Chaos

 Have you ever visited an emergency room on a weekend night?
-Or, who hasn’t seen episodes of Grey’s Anatomy or ER on TV, when fifteen injured patients arrive within minutes.
+Or, who hasn’t seen episodes of Grey’s Anatomy on TV, when fifteen injured patients arrive within minutes.

 They’ll get to everyone, but before they lift a finger, they’ve already prioritized tasks.